Journey-West/DeltaVision/docs/STANDALONE-README.md

 ## Custom Keyword Highlighting

 DeltaVision can highlight specific keywords in your files.
-Create a text file with keywords and their colors:
+Create a text file with one keyword and color pair per line in the format `keyword:color`:

 ```
 ERROR:red